-Java applications using Connector/J 5.1.21 and higher can connect to MySQL servers that use the pluggable authentication module (PAM) authentication scheme.
+Java applications using Connector/J can connect to MySQL servers that use the pluggable authentication module (PAM) authentication scheme.

 For PAM authentication to work, you must have the following:

-A MySQL server that supports PAM authentication: a commercial distribution of MySQL 5.5.16 or higher.
-See The PAM Authentication Plugin for more information.
-Connector/J implements the same cleartext authentication method as in The Cleartext Client-Side Authentication Plugin.
+A MySQL server that supports PAM authentication.
+See PAM Pluggable Authentication for more information.
+Connector/J implements the same cleartext authentication method as in Client-Side Cleartext Pluggable Authentication.

-PAM authentication support is enabled by default in Connector/J 5.1.21 and up, so no extra configuration is needed.
+PAM authentication support is enabled by default in Connector/J 8.2, so no extra configuration is needed.

 To disable the PAM authentication feature, specify